gperezs/StarcNet/README.md

 bash run_starcnet.sh
 ```

 The original code comes ready to download catalog and classify star clusters from galaxy NGC1566.
-StarcNet predictions are saved into `output/` folder:
+StarcNet predictions are saved into `output/predictions.csv`

-* Comma-separated values (`.csv`) file with galaxy, id, coordinates and predictions: `predictions.csv`
-* Text file with ids, coordinates, and predictions: `output.tab`
-* Text file with ids, coordinates, predictions, and scores: `output_scores.tab`

 -------------------------